nbibler/hardy/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile (probably not in the default group, but more likely in a :test or :development group):

     gem 'hardy'